-To relieve the pressure while the engine is off, press the reverse and forward flow hydraulics buttons on the joystick to relieve auxiliary hydraulic pressure and cycle the joystick between the forward positions to lower the loader arms (Figure 76).
+To relieve the pressure while the engine is off, cycle the joystick between the forward positions to lower the loader arms (Figure 79).

 Hydraulic-Fluid Specifications

 Every 400 hours-Replace the hydraulic oil and filters (if not using Toro fluid).